Soft Story Buildings

 Buildings with a soft-story condition are particularly vulnerable to severe damage and collapse during an earthquake.
 Without proper strengthening, the soft-story floor may suffer structural damage or complete failure during or after an earthquake.
 During the 1989 Loma Prieta and 1994 Northridge earthquakes, 7,700 and over 34,000 soft story residential buildings were rendered uninhabitable, respectively.

 To solve this problem, the soft, weak, or open wall line deficiency must be reduced.
-Building owners accomplished this by working with a structural engineer to add rigid strengthening elements, such as shear walls or moment frames, to the soft story, in order to stiffen the story and reduce structural damage and the potential of collapse.
+Building owners accomplish this by working with a structural engineer to add rigid strengthening elements, such as shear walls or steel moment frames, to the soft story, in order to stiffen the story and reduce structural damage and the potential of collapse.
 We recommend working closely with a licensed engineer and architect to determine a retrofit strategy that works for you.
 Degenkolb has many relationships with well-qualified architects to assist with developing a retrofit strategy with us.
 Please contact Daniel Zepeda for more information.